 BOARD OF DIRECTORS MANDATE

-This mandate provides the terms of reference for the Boards of Directors (each a “Board”) of each of Economical Mutual Insurance Company (“Economical”), Federation Insurance Company of Canada, The Missisquoi Insurance Company, Perth Insurance Company and Waterloo Insurance Company (collectively the “Companies” and individually the “Company”).
+This mandate provides the terms of reference for the Boards of Directors (each a “Board”) of each of Economical Mutual Insurance Company (“Economical”), Sonnet Insurance Company, The Missisquoi Insurance Company, Perth Insurance Company, Waterloo Insurance Company and Petline Insurance Company (collectively the “Companies” and individually the “Company”).

 Primary Responsibilities of the Board